4tires/What-To-Watch-This-Week/README.md

 ### v10

 - Used BeautifulSoup to create a json file of links to each competition.
-Organized by region - country for domestic competitions, continent/region for international competitions and international competitions.
+Organized by regiong - country for domestic competitions, continent/region for international competitions.
 The json file is used to retrieve round and aggregate score for each match in WTWTW.py.
 - imported requests and json->load
 - created new function WTWTW to run entire script
 - parser now returns data instead of writes to csv.
 Parser also retrieves date and region for later use.
 Returns date and checked matches for that day